earthly/earthly/README.md

 ### 🤲 Build tools that work everywhere

-No need to ask your team to install `protoc`, a specific version of Python, Java 1.6 or the .NET Core ecosystem.
-You only install once, in your Earthfile, and it works for everyone.
+No need to ask your team to install `protoc`, a specific version of Python, Java 1.6, or the .NET Core ecosystem.
+Install once in your Earthfile, and it works for everyone.
 Or even better, you can just make use of the rich Docker Hub ecosystem.

 ```earthly
 VERSION 0.6